joshberc/Next-Express/README.md

 In order to run, you must have the latest version of VS Code, Node >= 14.0.0 and npm >= 5.6 installed on your machine.

 1. Download this solution as a ZIP and Un-zip or clone the repo to a local directory.
-2. Navigate to folder in VS Code.
+2. Navigate to folder in your editor of choice.
 3. Repeat the following for both the frontend and backend folders:
    - In the terminal: "npm i".
 This will install all dependencies.
    - In the terminal: "npm run test".
 This will run the test suite and validate that everything is working correctly.